Cyber Security Service Delivery

 So, what was left?
 Aside from modernizing the product to make it future-proof, the original reasons for the redesign had vanished.

 When a cyber security alert is triggered - such as a device logging in from an unexpected location - cyber security analysts investigate to see if it's malicious or merely unusual.
 They spot clues in the raw data to understand what happened, how this compares to historic data, if it looks like an attack, and if this is reasonable for the user and company context.
-By reviewing alerts in this way, we cut down on the noise clients received.
+Analysts needed to be able to follow clues quickly and intuitively, jumping from historic data to live data to device or user data to build a complete picture.
+In the previous UI this data was siloed, several clicks apart, and relied on analysts re-querying to find the data they were interested in.

 The outcomes